Here are the program guidelines:

 Here's what you'll get from the program:

 - A grant of up to $2000 for the year ($500/visit) to cover the Circuit Rider's long-distance travel.
 (Additional funds are available for communities that can "piggy-back" their visits so that the teacher can make one multi-destination trip.)

-- Continuity: four personalized lessons from the same teacher with time to practice in between.
+- Continuity: two personalized lessons from the same teacher with time to practice in between.

 - Coaching for any size or level of group, on music chosen by you or provided by your instructor.

 - A choice of teachers who are committed to the goals of the program.

 - An hourly rate below the national average.